A unifying framework for quantifying the nature of animal interactions: Methods

 We use flock movement data from eleven different territories to test hypotheses about the territorial interaction mechanisms used by the birds.
 We focus, for simplicity, on the vocal aspect of interactions.
 Vocalisations make neighbouring flocks aware of areas they have recently visited, causing the neighbours to alter their movement processes in or near these areas.
 We test three hypotheses: whether (1) flocks are likely to avoid areas that neighbours have visited in the past, due to the vocalisations made there, (2) flocks tend to move back towards their gathering site having visited such an area, (3) the time since the area was visited by a neighbour affects the response of the flock, so that old vocalisations are ignored.
 This demonstrates the ability of our modelling framework to select between competing theories about the nature of interaction mechanisms.

 We analysed movement of 11 different flocks in the Amazon rainforest over 3 years during the dry season between June and November.
-The study site is about 70 km north of Manaus, Brazil (see http://pdbff.inpa.gov.br/ for maps).
+The study site is about 70 km north of Manaus, Brazil.
 They were each tracked for between 4 and 18 days.
 The flock positions were recorded every minute during the time that they were active.
 Flock activity is conspicuous, so that birds can be followed on foot.
 As flocks moved, geolocations were recorded with a hand-held GPS unit (Garmin Vista HCX).
 The observer maintained a distance of 10-20m from the flocks to ensure no alarm or avoidance behaviour was induced in the birds.

 To examine which territorial interaction processes best fit these data, we constructed a coupled step selection function (Eq. \ref{cssf_general}) where the terms $\phi_i({\mathbf x}|{\mathbf y},\theta_0)$ and ${\mathcal W}_i({\mathbf x},{\mathbf y},{\mathcal E})$ were obtained from a previous study on the same population \citep{PMSL1}.
 In that paper, we found that setting $\phi_i$ to be a product of the exponentiated Weibull distribution \citep{nassareissa2003} for the step lengths and a von Mises distribution \citep{marshjones1988} for the turning angles fitted the data well.
-This led to the following distribution
+This led to the following step length and turning angle distribution